 The Junior Camp program offers a complete camping experience in a Reform Jewish setting.
 Participants in Junior Camp are divided into five units, based upon grade level: Carmel, Sharon, Kineret, Arava and Galil (all named after regions in Israel).
 Educational, arts, aquatic, athletic and adventure activities are designed to guide children in an exciting summer of growth and opportunity.

 Our educational program challenges each child to discover and investigate important Jewish issues and themes.

-The Arts program offers each camper a chance to explore a myriad of activities: arts and crafts, ceramics, theater, dance, music, photography, radio, video, digital photography and more.
+The Arts program offers each camper a chance to explore a myriad of activities: arts and crafts, ceramics, theater, dance, music, photography, audio production, video, digital photography and more.

 Other opportunities for teens entering grades 9 to 12

 These teen programs are open to an Jewish high school student: